Frequently asked questions & answers: the semester ticketRead out

 Do I have to buy the semester ticket although I don’t need it?

-No student is obliged to spend €193.00 on a semester-long 24-hour ticket for the entire MVV area for one semester for 201.60 euros (approx. 33.30 euros per month).
+No student is obliged to buy a 24-hour ticket for the entire MVV area for one semester for 201.60 euros (approx. 33.30 euros per month).
 For someone who always travels by bike, for example, it may seem too expensive or unnecessary.
 Only the solidarity fee of 69.40 euros per semester, that is approx. 11.56 euros per month, is obligatory.
 The solidarity fee is an important part of the semester ticket’s overall concept.

-How does the solidarity contribution benefit me?
+How does the solidarity fee benefit me?

-- Monday to Friday between 6:00 pm and 6:00 am on the following day
+- Monday to Friday between 6:00 p.m. and 6:00 a.m. of the following day

 Which forms of transport can I use for free with my student ID?

 You are allowed to travel second class with all modes of MVV transport (S-Bahn, U-Bahn, tram, bus and authorised regional trains).
 Should you have any questions about the exact implementation of the tariff model or details on the validity of the semester ticket, please refer to the MVV website or a sales outlet of the MVV.

 How long is my student ID valid as a ticket and how is the beginning and the end of the semester defined?

 Your student ID is valid as a ticket from the first to the last day of that semester.
 The exact dates of the beginning and end of the semester are set by your individual university.
 In other words, your student ID qualifies as a ticket for the entire duration of the semester as defined by your university.
 The exact time period varies between universities.
 Please enquire at the university you are matriculated at, e.g. on its website.
 At the TUM, for example, the winter semester lasts from 1st October – 31st March and the summer semester from 1st April – 30th September.